 For an overview of how PCAF fits in with FDA regulations related to animal food, see our diagrams below.

 Where should I begin?

-- Exemptions: Facilities that may be required to only comply with none or certain parts of the rules.
+Some facilities may be required to comply with none or only certain parts of the rules.
 Use these resources to help determine where your facility falls.

 Training requirements are new to the industry and are a significant part of complying with the FSMA rules.
 Know what training is needed to be in compliance with the rules and where to find training courses.